Greater sand plover

 Voice: a soft trill.

 Similar species: New Zealand dotterel is slightly larger and bulkier, with relatively shorter legs.
 Most birds have orange-brown suffused underparts, but juveniles can be as pale as greater sand plovers.
-Lesser sand plover is smaller but similarly coloured.
-In breeding plumage it usually has a thin black line separating the chestnut breast band from the white throat; bill of greater sand plover is larger and heavier than that of lesser.
+Siberian sand plover and Tibetan sand plover are smaller but similarly coloured.
+In breeding plumage, Siberian sand plover usually has a thin black line separating the chestnut breast band from the white throat; bill of greater sand plover is larger and heavier than that of other sand plovers.
 Adult banded dotterels have a thin black band on the lower neck and a chestnut band across the upper breast, these being separated by a band of white.
 Juvenile banded dotterels are yellowish on the face and nape, in contrast to the cleaner white of the two sand plovers.

-Detailed information on the complexities of separating greater and lesser sand plovers is given by Hirschfeld et al. (2000).
+Detailed information on the complexities of separating greater sand plover from the other sand plover species is given by Hirschfeld et al. (2000).

 Distribution and habitat